 Known for its exotic wildlife, rich culture and ancient cities, Tanzania has become a popular destination for travellers.

-However, while the Great Migration, Mount Kilimanjaro and the island paradise of Zanzibar may be its most popular attractions, there are tons of interesting facts about Tanzania that most people are completely unaware of.
+However, while the Great Wildebeest Migration, Mount Kilimanjaro and the island paradise of Zanzibar may be its most popular attractions, there are tons of interesting facts about Tanzania that most people are completely unaware of.

 Here are 10 fascinating facts about Tanzania that you probably didn’t know: